-At the time of writing, FERC has an open rulemaking docket that seeks to explore potential improvements to the regional transmission planning requirements.
-269 In the NOPR, FERC proposes to increase the transmission planning time horizon from 10 years to a minimum of twenty, identify whether transmission planning regions should contemplate standardized needs and benefits for cost allocation, determine whether transmission planning regions should be required to identify geographic resource zones, whether FERC should reinstate the right of first refusal for incumbent transmission providers when a proposed project would run through their territory, and/or require transmission planning regions to conduct sensitivity planning analysis contemplating a prescribed number and type of specific scenarios.
+At the time of writing, FERC has an open rulemaking docket that seeks to explore potential improvements to the regional transmission planning requirements.268 In the NOPR, FERC proposes to increase the transmission planning time horizon from 10 years to a minimum of twenty, identify whether transmission planning regions should contemplate standardized needs and benefits for cost allocation, determine whether transmission planning regions should be required to identify geographic resource zones, whether FERC should reinstate the right of first refusal for incumbent transmission planning regions to conduct sensitivity planning analysis contemplating a prescribed number and type of specific scenarios.
 PGE continues to follow and participate in this rulemaking process and will make any necessary updates to its OATT to reflect changes to the transmission planning process as they are approved by FERC and implemented over the next several years.

-269 FERC Docket No. RM21-17-000.
+268 FERC Docket No. RM21-17-000.